thesephist/august/README.md

 To work on August, you obviously need [Ink](https://dotink.co/) installed.
 [Inkfmt](https://github.com/thesephist/inkfmt) is also useful for auto-formatting code, which you can run with `make format` or `make f`.

-When I work on August (especially the assembler), I usually have two other panes open, running:
+When I work on August (especially the instruction encoder), I usually have two other panes open, running:

 - `ls test/asm/*.asm lib/*.ink src/*.ink | entr -cr make` so every file change assembles and runs a program to test
 - `ls ./b.out | entr -cr objdump -d -Mintel ./b.out` so that every time the executable is re-compiled, I can see the disassembly of the executable and check it against the intended assembly code.